Acupuncture for Postoperative Pain

+Research from America: acupuncture for postoperative pain.
 American researchers have evaluated the usefulness of acupuncture for postoperative pain.
-They conducted a systematic review of the evidence, including fifteen randomised controlled trials of acupuncture versus a sham control, andĀ found that at 8 hours and 72 hours after surgery, the acupuncture groups were using significantly less opioid painkillers (eg. codeine and morphine).
+They conducted a systematic review of the evidence, including fifteen randomised controlled trials of acupuncture versus a sham control, and found that at 8 hours and 72 hours after surgery, the acupuncture groups were using significantly less opioid painkillers (eg. codeine and morphine).
 Furthermore, acupuncture treatment was associated with fewer opioid-related side-effects, such as nausea, sedation, dizziness, itching and urinary retention.

 The authors conclude that their review suggests the perioperative administration of acupuncture may be a useful adjunct for postoperative analgesia.
 Further large, well-designed studies are required to confirm those findings and to answer questions regarding the most efficacious type of acupuncture and optimal timing of administration.